-- 1 (1) Except as provided in Subparagraph (4) of this Paragraph, a person entering a game land to hunt, 2 trap, run dogs, or train dogs using wildlife shall have in his or her possession a valid North Carolina 3 hunting or trapping license. - 4 (2) For Commission-sanctioned field trials, active participants, as defined in 15A NCAC 10B .0114, in 5 a field trial using wildlife shall possess a North Carolina hunting license, except non-residents may 6 substitute hunting licenses from their state(s) of residence. - 7 - 8 - possess a North Carolina hunting license.(4) Exceptions:
+- (1) Except as provided in Subparagraph (4) of this Paragraph, a person entering a game land to hunt, trap, run dogs, or train dogs using wildlife shall have in his or her possession a valid North Carolina hunting or trapping license. - (2) For Commission-sanctioned field trials, active participants, as defined in 15A NCAC 10B .0114, in a field trial using wildlife shall possess a North Carolina hunting license, except non-residents may substitute hunting licenses from their state(s) of residence. - (3) For other field trials using wildlife occurring on game lands, judges and active participants shall possess a North Carolina hunting license. - (4) Exceptions: